TERRORISM expert Greg Barton is informed by 27 years’ expertise in Islamic political thought and movements.

 Others carried out deadly missions at home.

-EIGHTEEN-year-old Haider was allegedly told by his family and ASIO officers to quit visiting Al-Furqan Islamic Centre bookshop in Springvale South, nor to associate with a certain friend who attended Al-Furqan.
+EIGHTEEN-year-old Haider was allegedly told by his family and ASIO officers to quit visiting Al-Furqan Islamic Centre bookshop in Springvale South and stop associating with a certain friend who attended the bookshop.

 Al-Furqan was formed by Sheik Harun Mehicevic, who had earlier been thrown out of a Bosnian mosque in Noble Park.